tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 3. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against burst access within a short time.

-4. Custom validation function can be added using predefined filter hook with `add_filter()`.
+4. Custom validation function can be added by `add_filter()` with predefined filter hook.

 = Development =